Contentful alternatives in 2026: A guide for enterprise teams

 Contentful charges across users, locales, API calls, and spaces simultaneously.
 Enterprise contracts run a median of $51,408/year before overages, with API and environment additions adding 20–50% on top in practice.

-Pricing is the most frequently cited complaint across G2 reviews, mentioned in seven separate reviews has described consistently as pricing that “becomes expensive for growing teams or enterprise-level usage.”
+Pricing is the most frequently cited complaint across G2 reviews, mentioned in seven separate reviews, and described consistently as pricing that “becomes expensive for growing teams or enterprise-level usage.”
 For a full cost breakdown, see our Contentful vs WordPress total cost of ownership comparison.

 Rich Text is a developer tax